 You will likely have lots of questions and a call to our dedicated patient enquiry team is a good place to start.
 They’ll be able to answer your questions and give you any additional information you might need.

-The team at your chosen CARE clinic will also be able to support you at every step of your journey – don’t hesitate to contact them if you have any questions.
+You can call them on 0800 564 2270.The team at your chosen Care clinic will also be able to support you at every step of your journey – don’t hesitate to contact them if you have any questions.